-- Esteem needs: Engagement from friends, colleagues and even strangers can feed the desire to improve one's reputation or gain respect. - Self-actualization needs: Digital media is full of examples of people who are working to realize their personal potential, "to become everything one is capable of becoming" (Maslow, 1987, p.
+• Self-actualization needs: Digital media is full of examples of people who are working to realize their personal potential, "to become everything one is capable of becoming" (Maslow, p.
 64).

 Read the following web article that provides a deeper exploration of social media and Maslow's hierarchy of needs: The Hierarchy of Needs for an Engaged Social Media Audience.